MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ## Platform Response

-The following table is a breakdown of system actions, by peripheral.
+The following table is a breakdown of system actions by peripheral.
 These actions column can be suppressed using the SDK.
 See [Suppressing Default Device Actions](#suppressing-default-device-actions)

 |                           |                                               |                  |                   |                                                          |
 |---------------------------|-----------------------------------------------|------------------|-------------------|----------------------------------------------------------|